-- Do not touch glass until it is cooled

-- NEVER allow children to touch glass

-- Keep children away

-- CAREFULLY SUPERVISE children in same room as fireplace.

-- Alert children and adults to hazards of high temperatures.
+- · Keep children away. - CAREFULLY SUPERVISE children in same room as appliance. - Alert children and adults to hazards of high temperatures. - Do NOT operate with protective barriers open or removed. - Keep clothing, furniture, draperies and other combustibles away.

-High temperatures may ignite clothing or other flammable materials.

-Keep clothing, furniture, draperies and other flammable materials away.

 This appliance has been supplied with an integral barrier to prevent direct contact with the fixed glass panel.
-Do NOT operate the appliance with the barrier removed.
+Do NOT operate the appliance with the protective barrier removed.